 Budgeting for Indirect Costs.
 Georgia budget law does not prescribe the budgetary basis that a local government must use, and this chart of accounts does not require a specific budgetary basis.
 However, if indirect costs are charged to each fund for selected governments, the government must decide whether this allocation will be included within each of the funds affected by the adopted budget.
 If the government were to budget indirect costs and charge the indirect costs to each affected fund, there would be consistency between the GAAP basis and the budgetary basis.
 In its annual audited financial report, the government would report this information on both the GAAP-based operating statement and the budgetary basis operating statement.
-However, if the government did not budget the indirect costs, these costs would not be included with the budgetary basis operating statement.
-As a result, the government would report a difference between GAAP and the budgetary basis (since the indirect costs would be recorded in accounting records).
+However, if the government did not budget the indirect costs, these costs would not be included with the budgetary basis (since the indirect costs would be recorded in accounting records).
 The government would need to reconcile this difference, either on the face of the budgetary basis operating statement or in the notes to the financial statements.

-Table 3: Indirect Cost Allocation Sample Journal Entries on
+Table 3: Indirect Cost AllocatiSample Journal Entries on

-General Fund: DR CR
+DR CR

-General rung:
+General Fund:

 Due from other funds (11.3100) \$ XXX.XX

-Revenues - Charges for Services - Indirect Cost Allocations (34.1700) \$ XXX.XX
+Revenues - Charges for Services - Indirect Cost Allocations (34.1700 ) \$ XXX.XX

 Fund Receiving the Benefits:

 Expense/Expenditure - Indirect Cost Allocations (55.1000) \$ XXX.XX

 Due to General Fund (12.1900) \$ XXX.XX

-This amount would be charged to the appropriate function, activity, and a lepartment, as appli cable
+This amount would be charged to the appropriate function, activity, and a lepartment, as appli icable